bifravst/bifravst/README.md

 *Bifravst* is built around the following principles:

-- *teach through showing*: all samples are build to solve a concrete use-case (a *Cat Tracker*) instead of providing generic or abstract solutions. *Bifravst* is not a framework, but a real application.
+- *teach through showing*: all samples are designed to solve a concrete use-case (a *Cat Tracker*) instead of providing generic or abstract solutions. *Bifravst* is not a framework, but a real application.
 - *err on the side of security*: *Bifravst* follows the most robust security recommendations of the respective cloud provider.
 - *single tenancy*: *Bifravst* implements a scenario in which all authenticated users can be trusted to access all devices.
 This is a typical scenario in IIoT products and simplifies the onboarding of new devices.
-- *limited scalability*: This examples are intended for the small scale prototyping of IoT products (around 100 devices) with a quick turnaround for the user and for them to evaluate the necessary software components and processes.
+- *serverless*: *Bifravst* uses a serverless architecture as much as possible to have near zero costs for the operation during development but provide horizontal scaling resources to be used in a production system if needed.
-- *cloud native*: build the sample following the respective cloud providers best practices.
+- *cloud native*: *Bifravst* samples are designed following the respective cloud providers' best practices to reduce development efforts due to abstraction.

 ### System overview and technical considerations

 ![System overview](./docs/System%20overview.jpg)

 The cloud and web application will be developed using [TypeScript](https://www.typescriptlang.org/) (a typed superset of JavaScript).
 JavaScript is the most popular language according to a [2019 Stack Overflow survey](https://insights.stackoverflow.com/survey/2019#technology).
 All (or at least most) cloud providers provide SDKs in JavaScript.

 The reference single page application (SPA) will be developed using [create-react-app](https://github.com/facebook/create-react-app).